 Recirculating aerated livewells come in two different types.
 Some models have special valves located near a single pump that allow remote control of the fill and drain functions.
-Other types are equipped with two pumps and require manual manipulation of the drain plug for filling and emptying the livewell.
+Other types are equipped with two pumps and require operator's guide manipulation of the drain plug for filling and emptying the livewell.